 Are you of the view that assigned seating is old-fashioned and overly formal?

 Shouldn’t you just let guests choose where to sit?

-A YouGov survey found 51% of wedding guests preferred being given a specific seat, 33% wanted to be assigned to a table where they could choose their seat, while 13% were happy with sitting wherever.
+You might be surprised to discover a YouGov survey found 51% of guests preferred being given a specific seat, 33% wanted to be assigned to a table where they could choose their seat, while 13% were happy with sitting wherever.

 For guests aged over 50, a whopping 92% wanted assigned seating which suggests the vast majority of them would be very upset if you made it "free choice".

-Whether you're planning a wedding or a corporate event here's why you should consider working out your guest seating plan:
+If you're planning a a corporate event here's why you should consider working out your guest seating plan:

-- There may be a rush for the ‘good’ seats ie near the wedding couple or VIP guests
+- There may be a rush for the ‘good’ seats ie near the VIP guests

 - It will take a lot longer to get guests seated.
 They may still be milling about while the food is being served.